machine/machine.specifications/README.md

--w, --wait                  Wait 15 seconds for debugger to be attached --teamcity                  Reporting for TeamCity CI integration (also auto-detected) --no-teamcity-autodetect    Disables TeamCity autodetection --html <PATH>               Outputs the HTML report to path, one-per-assembly w/ index.html (if directory, otherwise all are in one file)
+-w, --wait                  Wait 15 seconds for debugger to be attached --teamcity                  Reporting for TeamCity CI integration (also auto-detected) --no-teamcity-autodetect    Disables TeamCity autodetection --appveyor                  Reporting for AppVeyor CI integration (also auto-detected) --no-appveyor-autodetect    Disables AppVeyor autodetection --html <PATH>               Outputs the HTML report to path, one-per-assembly w/ index.html (if directory, otherwise all are in one file)
 --xml <PATH>                Outputs the XML report to the file referenced by the path -h, --help                  Shows this help message
 Usage: mspec.exe [options] <assemblies>
 ```

+More information can be found under https://github.com/machine/machine.specifications.runner.console Please provide feedback, feature requests, issues and more in that repository.

 ### TeamCity Reports

 MSpec can output [TeamCity](http://www.jetbrains.com/teamcity/) [service messages][7] to update the test run status in real time.
 This feature is enabled by passing the `--teamcity` switch, but the command-line runner *can* auto-detect that it is running in the TeamCity context.

+More information can be found under https://github.com/machine/machine.specifications.reporting Please provide feedback, feature requests, issues and more in that repository.

 ### HTML Reports

 MSpec can output human-readable HTML reports of the test run by passing the `--html` option.
 If a filename is provided, the output is placed at that path, overwriting existing files.
 If multiple assemblies are being testing, the output is grouped into a single file.
 If no filename is provided, it will use the name of the assembly(s).
 If multiple assemblies are being tested, an `index.html` is created with links to each assembly-specific report.
 You can use this option if your CI server supports capturing HTML as build reports.

+More information can be found under https://github.com/machine/machine.specifications.reporting Please provide feedback, feature requests, issues and more in that repository.

 ### XML Reports

 MSpec can output XML test run reports by passing the `--xml` option.
 This option behaves the same as the `--html` option, in terms of file naming.

+More information can be found under https://github.com/machine/machine.specifications.reporting Please provide feedback, feature requests, issues and more in that repository.

 ### Selenium Reports

 The MSpec HTML reports can show additional [Selenium](http://seleniumhq.org/)-specific information, like screenshots and debug statements.
 Instructions on [how to integrate this feature][6] into your specs is available on the web.
 There is also a [sample implementation][10] available.

+More information can be found under https://github.com/machine/machine.specifications.reporting Please provide feedback, feature requests, issues and more in that repository.

 # ReSharper Integration

 MSpec provides a batch file to integrate with the ReSharper test runner, custom naming rules, and code annotations.
 MSpec currently supports ReSharper 7.1, 8.0, 8.1 and 8.2.
 We strongly recommend to install the ReSharper integration with the Extension Manager.
 Just search for Machine.Specifications.Runner.Resharper.
+In future versions the command line batch installation will be deprecated.

+More information can be found under https://github.com/machine/machine.specifications.runner.resharper Please provide feedback, feature requests, issues and more in that repository.

 ### Code Annotations